Born rule

-The Born rule (also called Born's rule) is a postulate of quantum mechanics which gives the probability that a measurement of a quantum system will yield a given result.
-In its simplest form, it states that the probability density of finding a system in a given state, when measured, is proportional to the square of the amplitude of the system's wavefunction at that state.
-It was formulated by German physicist Max Born in 1926.
+The Born rule is a postulate of quantum mechanics that gives the probability that a measurement of a quantum system will yield a given result.
+In one commonly used application, it states that the probability density for finding a particle at a given position is proportional to the square of the amplitude of the system's wavefunction at that position.
+It was formulated and published by German physicist Max Born in July 1926.